ryanm1928/Laravel-Evoting-Pemilihan-Ketua-osis/README.md

-how to use this application:
+how to use this application: <br>
-*open the terminal that points to this application folder *then run the command below:
+*open the terminal that points to this application folder  <br>
+*then run the command below:  <br>

--php artisan confiq: chache
+-php artisan confiq: chache  <br>
--php artisan migrate
+-php artisan migrate  <br>
--php artisan db: seed --class = DataSeeder
+-php artisan db: seed --class = DataSeeder  <br>

-*if the asset image in this application does not appear php artisan storage command path: link
+*if the asset image in this application does not appear  <br>
+php artisan storage command path: link  <br>

-then the last php artisan: serve
+then the last php artisan: serve  <br>